ColinFX/Prot2Text-V2/README.md

 This is the official repository for the paper "**Prot2Text-V2: Protein Function Prediction with Multimodal Contrastive Alignment**" by Xiao Fei, Michail Chatzianastasis, Sarah Almeida Carneiro, Hadi Abdine, Lawrence P. Petalidis, and Michalis Vazirgiannis.

-We're excited to share that our paper has been accepted to **NeurIPS 2025**!
-The pretrained model weights and the dataset are now publicly available on Hugging Face.
+We're excited to share that our paper has been accepted to 🎉 **NeurIPS 2025** !
+An online server, the trained model weights and the dataset are now publicly available on Hugging Face.

 ## About the Project